jbroadway/docs/docs/2022.1/studio/how-tos/props/how-to-grab-and-interact-with-props.md

 **Step 3.** Close the Props menu.

-**Step 4.** Grab the magic pencil prop then, while holding it, press your index finger trigger to begin drawing.
+**Step 4.** Grab the Magic Pencil prop then, while holding it, press your index finger trigger to begin drawing.

-Learn more about [[: how to draw your own props with the magic pencil]] or keep going with [[: how to resize props]].
+Learn more about [[: how to draw your own props with the Magic Pencil]] or keep going with [[: how to resize props]].

 ---